 See Rule 102, Definitions, for definitions not limited to this rule.
-For purposes of this rule, the following definitions shall apply: See Rule 102 (Definitions) for definitions that are not restricted to interpretation of this Rule only.
+For purposes of this rule, the following definitions shall apply:

 "Burn" means combustion of any fuel including a gaseous fuel, whether for useful heat or by incineration without heat recovery.